 You might’ve heard the saying, “Success is an inside job.”
 Similar sentiments have graced the pages of self-development books, made their way into motivational speeches, and popped up as ‘quote art’ posts in your social media feed.
 Why so popular?
 It comes down to control—or at least the perception of it.
 When we view success as something that depends upon our ability to improve our own habits and beliefs, we feel empowered to overcome external events or circumstances that might hinder our efforts.
 We can create the practice growth that we want—we just have to work on ourselves and how we respond to those external circumstances.

 From the Inside, Out

-Yes, regulatory changes, the state of the economy, and other external factors affect your success, but serious practice growth also requires you and your staff to be aware of your own strengths, weaknesses, and personality traits so that you show up as the best you can be and contribute to the growth of your practice.
+Yes, regulatory changes, the state of the economy, the latest productivity reports, and other external factors affect your success, but serious practice growth also requires you and your staff to be aware of your own strengths, weaknesses, and personality traits so that you show up as the best you can be and contribute to the growth of your practice.
 “Inner imbalance can compromise the very success and achievement it was intended to further,” says Khan.

 “Nine percent or less of your success is predicted by your IQ.”—Shawn Khan, MD, MBA

 7 Ways to Spark Practice Growth and Personal Development